-If you haven’t had an oil change for a few months, change the oil before you leave.
+If you haven’t change oil for a few months, do so before you leave.
 You’re most likely going to put a few thousand miles on the vehicle, and it’s better to have fresh oil.

 3. Top Off Antifreeze and Other Car Fluids.